DylanMeeus/springboot_jwt_blog/_posts/2015-07-21-jwt-json-webtoken-logo.markdown

 If you use Android, AWS, Microsoft Azure, Salesforce, or Google then chances are that you are already using JWT.

+{% include tweet_quote.html quote_text="If you use Android, AWS, Microsoft Azure, Salesforce, or Google then chances are that you are already using JWT." %}

 We very much believe in this standard so we wanted to keep making contributions to foster its adoption.
 We are happy to share the **new logo**, the **new website**, **badges**, and other things. :)